-It is possible to object to many of the decisions made by the Department of Human Services if an error has been made in determining the facts or applying the law.
-The Department of Human Services is required to inform people of their objection rights when a decision is made.
+It is possible to object to many of the decisions made by the Department of Human Services – Child Support if an error has been made in determining the facts or applying the law.
+DHS-Child Support is required to inform people of their objection rights when a decision is made.
 An objection is usually lodged in writing.

-A person has 28 days in which to object to a decision by the Department of Human Services.
+A person has 28 days in which to object to a decision by DHS-Child Support.
 This time limit is usually strictly enforced.
 An application for an extension of time in which to object to a decision can be made either in writing or by telephone.

-Appeals to the Social Security Appeals Tribunal
+Appeals to the Administrative Appeals Tribunal

-When an appeal is lodged, the Department of Human Services provides all relevant documents on the case to the SSAT and a copy is given to each party.
-The Tribunal is able to request that further information be provided to assist it to make a decision.
+When an appeal is lodged, DHS-Child Support provides all relevant documents to the AAT and a copy is given to each party.
+The Tribunal can request further information to assist it to make a decision.

-If a person is dissatisfied with an objection decision made by the Department of Human Services, he or she has 28 days in which to lodge an appeal to the SSAT.
-This time limit is usually strictly enforced.
-An application can be made to the SSAT for an extension of time in which to appeal.
+If a person is dissatisfied with an objection decision made by DHS-Child Support, s/he has 28 days in which to lodge an appeal to the AAT.
+This time limit is usually strictly enforced, although an application can be made to the AAT for an extension of time in which to appeal.

-Social Security Appeals Tribunal
+Administrative Appeals Tribunal